RJFreund/OpenDSA/RST/en/Development/DatabaseJoinsRightOuter.rst

 ============================================================
 Right Outer Join Textual
 ============================================================
-A right outer join is the same result as an inner join plus the unmatched rows from table S.  The final table is produced from taking the matching column and rows, while also adding the unmatched rows with a null counterpart.
+A right outer join is the same matches as an inner join plus the unmatched rows from table S will be in the result table.
+The final table is produced from taking the matching column and rows, while also adding the unmatched rows with a null counterpart for the empty entries from the R columns.

+What this really means is if R and S are sets RS = S-R.

 ============================================================
 Right Outer Join Slideshow Demo